 Tips for Taking the COMPASS

 Placement testing is required for all students who do not have ACT scores, or their ACT scores are older than 2 years.
 Placement testing is also required for transfer students who have not taken English and/or math in college and for students pursuing certain allied health programs.
-Walk-ins are accepted with photo identification.
 Students are allowed to take the COMPASS test a second time at a later date if they feel they can raise their scores.
 (Exception: If you are interested in Nursing or Surgical Technology, do NOT repeat any COMPASS subtests).